aminzadenoori/SC-CPU-GPU-BLAS/ExperimentsDesign.md

 - It only accelerates the GEMM-heavy steps (scaling, PC projection, parts of PCA); graph and gradient-descent steps see no benefit, matching the §6.2 sensitivity map.
 - The **host-BLAS fallback is a sub-factor**: NVBLAS-over-OpenBLAS and NVBLAS-over-AOCL are distinct configurations, both tested.

 Conceptually this gives a **three-rung GPU-acceleration spectrum**: (i) CPU-only BLAS → (ii) NVBLAS = drop-in GPU offload of the unmodified workflows, no algorithmic change → (iii) **rapids singlecell** = a fully GPU-native pipeline (the gold standard).
 The contrast between (ii) and (iii) shows how much is gained by a GPU-native pipeline versus just offloading the BLAS layer of the existing CPU workflows.
+Because NVBLAS needs a local NVIDIA GPU, **backend 8 is evaluated on the GPU node (§3.1)**, with its host-BLAS fallback baseline re-measured on that same node (Zen 5 EPYC 9135) rather than compared directly against the EPYC 9654 numbers.

 ## 6. The CPU workflows — step-by-step specification and differences